-Baby Teeth Progression
+Baby Teeth Timeline

 After the first two lower central incisors come through, the progression loosely follows this order: